 Tirtha (holy water) is a prominent medium in all types of rituals, from a small daily offering to the large and extraordinary ceremonies, to such an extent that Balinese and Javanese Hinduism has often been called Agama Tirtha (‘Religion of the Holy Waters’).

 Water is known in various terms, according to its origin and purpose:

-1. Odaka (or odakem) – Water in common meaning which has the function for hands and mouth cleanliness, for drinking, etc.
+- Odaka (or odakem) – Water in which has the common function of cleaning hands and mouth, for drinking, etc.

-2. Toya (or toyem) – Water in common sense for washing hands in ceremonies.
+- Toya (or toyem) – Water for washing hands in ceremonies.
 It can also means the water which has been purified.

 Types of Tirtha

-There are three kinds of water utilized in religious ceremonies, namely: water in from holy springs, blessed water (tirtha), and coconut water.
+There are 3 kinds of water utilized in religious ceremonies, namely: water in from holy springs, blessed water (tirtha), and coconut water.

 1. Tirtha Wangsupada (water from holy springs) – The tirtha obtained from holy places, by placing water in the temple or shrine and in that manner the worshiper hope the blessing from the Divine.
 Certain special places are the source of tirtha wangsupada, such as Tirtha Empul.
 Tirtha wangsuhpada is sprinkled after a ceremony is over as a symbol of God blessings.

 2. Tirtha Sulinggih (blessed water) – Tirtha obtained through the rituals performed by pemangku (priests).
 Water has powerful mantras recited over it.
 Indeed, water has memory, and the sacred mantras remain in the water for the worshipers to absorb.